Schedule / Sessions

 - Moderator: Coleen Baumert, Homeownership Director, PHFA

-- Presenters: Angela Shifflet, Residential Mortgage Manager and Senior VP, Mid-Penn Bank; Christine Miccio, Director, Bureau of Aging Services, PA Department of Aging; Jeff Davis, Senior VP Finance and CFO, Presbyterian Senior Living
+- Presenters: Angela Shifflet, Residential Mortgage Manager and Senior VP, Mid-Penn Bank; Christine Miccio, Director, Bureau of Aging Services, PA Department of Aging; Christina Laffey, LPN, Community Health and Wellness Coordinator; Kathy Godin, Supportive Services Coordinator, Presbyterian Senior Living

 Housing in Rural Pennsylvania – An Ongoing Challenge: From 2000 to 2010, Pennsylvania's 48 rural counties gained approximately 74,300 residents, a 2 percent increase for the decade.
 Plus the state's rural population is aging.
 This presents considerable challenges for housing in rural areas.
 Hear from two experts in this area.
 Dr. Crossney will present findings from her 2018 research paper "Changes in Homeownership in Pennsylvania's Rural Municipalities."
 Jonathan Johnson has worked at The Center for Rural Pennsylvania for nearly three decades and will share some of the latest revealing data related to housing needs and gaps in rural parts of the state.